codavisRV/TerminalWeatherApp/README.md

 2. Open a new finder window and navigate to your user folder.

 3. Look for a file titled ".profile".
-It's usually a hidden file, so you might need to show hidden files. `Shift + Cmmd + .` will toggle showing/hiding hidden files. !!!
-Note: Use caution editing this file.
+It's usually a hidden file, so you might need to show hidden files. `Shift + Cmmd + .` will toggle showing/hiding hidden files. _Note: Use caution editing this file._

 4. In this file, the # signifies a comment.
 To differentiate my aliases from those defined by the system or other apps, I added a line below the other aliases that says "<em>############## User-defined aliases########</em>" and then "<em>#launch weather app<em>" on the next line.